midigo0411/Dairy_Business/README.md

 # Dairy_Business
-Automation the process of getting reports
+Automating the process of getting reports